Prisjakt/feed-specification/docs/feeds/local-offer/fields/pickup_sla.md

     </dt>
     <dd>
     <ReactMarkdown>
-      {`Indicates that the product will be shipped to a store for a customer to pick up in 6 days.`}
+      {`Indicates that the product will be shipped to a shop for a customer to pick up in 6 days.`}
     </ReactMarkdown>
     </dd>
 <dt>